hannutt/MsgBoard/README.md

 The Remember Me feature stores the username and password in LocalStorage.
 The login page uses a onload event in the body element, which is executed by a function that checks LocalStorage and places the username and password found there into the input fields.

+Clicking the Forgot password checkbox will display an input field for the user to enter the email address they provided during registration.
+If the address is found in the SQL database, the user can reset their forgotten password.

 ![alt text](frontend/src/icons/loginExample.png)

 Example image of a page showing all messages stored in a MySQL database. each message has its own buttons with which you can e.g. like, edit, censor a post, etc. Posts also have a CSS Flex style definition where each post has its own post area that is 33% wide.
-At the end of each post is a row of Bootstrap 5 style buttons that allow the user to like or dislike the post, edit the post, censor the post text, and reset the censored text.
-Most of the buttons use Bootstrap's primary button style, but the delete button uses Bootstrap 5's danger button style, and the censorship button uses BS5's warning style.
-This is done for a good user experience
+Action buttons for editing, deleting, liking, etc. are hidden under the Bootstrap 5 accordion/collapse element.
+The user can open them by clicking on the "Function buttons" text.

 ![alt text](frontend/src/icons/msgBoardFront.png)